mozilla/probe-scraper/README.md

 - `branch` (optional): The branch in the repository to use.
 (Defaults to `master`).
 - `metrics_files`: A list of relative paths to `metrics.yaml` files
 - `ping_files`: A list of relative paths to `pings.yaml` files

+There is also an `apps` list to define the concrete applications in the family.
+In most cases, there will be only one entry under `apps`, but more complex situations like Fenix have separate apps for different logical release channels.
+Each application can override specific fields like `description` from the family, but additionally must provide the following:

+- `app_id` is the app’s identifier exactly as it appears in the relevant app store listing (for relevant platforms) or in the app’s Glean initialization call (for other platforms).
+In the case of the Google Play store, it may contain both dots and dashes.
+For applicable platforms, you should be able to construct an app store URL from this value.
+- `v1_name` is a unique identifier used to look up the app in the V1 probe scraper API;
+  it appears as `name` in the `/glean/repositories` endpoint.
+  The v2 API will use `document_namespace` for this purpose instead, so `v1_name` may eventually be removed.
+- `app_channel`: (optional) The release channel.
+Must be one of "release", "beta", "nightly" or "esr".
+  If this is not specified, then we assume the application provides a reasonable channel value in `client_info.app_channel` in its pings.

+Note that the output in the `/v2/glean/applications` endpoint includes some additional derived fields that aren't defined directly in the yaml:

+- `document_namespace` is derived from `app_id`, normalized to contain only dashes as punctuation, and it is what Glean inserts into URLs when submitting telemetry.
+- `bq_dataset_family` is derived from app_id, normalized to contain only underscores as punctuation, and it is the value that appears in the names of BigQuery datasets associated with the given application.

 ### Adding an application